ndegroot/transcribetools/readme.md

 ## Setup
 Before installing TranscribeTools, you need to download a package manager to install dependencies—pieces of code that the application relies on.
 On macOS, we will use Homebrew and uv; on Windows, we will only use uv.
 Then, we will install TranscribeTools.

 To run the following prompts, one must copy and paste the commands in the command line and press enter.
+During the setup, it might be necessary to restart powershell after installing homebrew, uv, or transcribetools in order to be able to proceed.

 ### Package manager
 #### On Windows
 -Open Windows Powershell or the Command shell